 React Native – the rising star of mobile app development frameworks.
 Cross-platform, attractive, popular, seemingly time and cost efficient.
-Some go as far as say it’s on it’s way to dethrone the native rulers of the world of appcraft.
+Some go as far as say it’s on

 To know which one to put your money on, we are going to need to line up our contenders, and take a good look at each other’s strengths and weaknesses.
 Betting blind might turn into a shot in the foot.